 ‘Would you like to come to my wedding?
-It’s this summer, in Sicily.’
+It’s this summer, in Scopello (Sicily).’
 It is with this lovely sentence that, a few months ago, I got invited to the wedding of a friend of mine I met here in Ireland.
 The informal tone of the invite is typical of the kind of relationship that I have with her, but it also hid a bit of a worry: that I might find a trip to Sicily with kids in tow to a formal event a bit hard to handle.

 Of course, she should have known better: I am not one to shy away from packing up the family and jetting off, so in the space of a few minutes I had confirmed attendance and started planning our Sicilian family travel adventure!

-I was not the only one excited about going to Scopello: when she heard of our Sicilian escape, my mom decided to jon us with a friend so the trip became multigenerational: ages covered went from 2 to over 70!
+I was not the only one excited about going to Scopello: when she heard of our Sicilian escape, my mom decided to join us with a friend so the trip became multigenerational: ages covered went from 2 to over 70!

-Discovering Scopello Sicily with kids
+Scopello Sicily with kids: family guide

 The first thing I had to do was to figure out where the wedding actually was and how to get there from Dublin.
 The place she chose to get married is called Scopello, and while I had heard of it before, I wasn’t really sure about its exact location so I set out to do a bit of research about it.